yuvaneshkm/mongodb-connector-pkg/README.md

 ```

 # How to use this package

 ## Installation
-To install the package, use pip:
+To install the package, use pip

 ```
 pip install mdb-connect-pkg==0.0.4
 ```

 ## Usage

 ### Connecting to MongoDB
-First, import the package and create a connection instance:
+First, import the package and create a connection instance

 ```
 # Importing the package:
 from mdb_connect_pkg import mongo_crud
 # Initialize the connector:
 db_connection_url = 'mongodb://localhost:27017'
 database_name = 'mydatabase'
 collection_name = 'mycollection'
 mongo = mongo_crud.MongoDBConnection(db_connection_url, database_name, collection_name)
 # Creating the client and connect to the database:
 mongo.create_mongo_client()
 mongo.database_()
 mongo.collection_()
 ```

 ## CRUD Operations

 ### Create

-To insert a single record into the collection:
+To insert a single record into the collection

 ```
 mongo.single_insert({"name": "John Doe", "age": 30, "email": "johndoe@example.com"})
 ```

-To insert a json file into the collection:
+To insert a json file into the collection

 ```
 json_file_path = 'example.json'
 mongo.bulk_insert(json_file_path)
 ```

-To insert a csv file into the collection:
+To insert a csv file into the collection

 ```
 csv_file_path = 'example.csv'
 mongo.bulk_insert(csv_file_path)
 ```

 ### Read

-To load the data from mongodb database to pandas dataframe:
+To load the data from mongodb database to pandas dataframe

 ```
 df = mongo.load_data()
 df.head()
 ```

 ### Update

-To update the records in the collection:
+To update the records in the collection

 ```
 mongo.update_data({you can use mongodb query here to update any records})
 ```

 ### Delete

-To delete records in the collection:
+To delete records in the collection

 ```
 mongo.delete_record({you can use mongodb query here to delete any records})
 ```

-To delete the entire collection:
+To delete the entire collection

 ```
 mongo.drop_collection()
 ```

-To delete the entire database:
+To delete the entire database

 ```
 mongo.drop_database()
 ```